Azure-Samples/cognitive-services-ios-customvision-sample/CVS_ObjectDetectorSample_Swift/README.md

         - Major version is greater: Throw exception (supposing model format is unknown)

-        - Major version is same but minor version is greater: Still work.
+        - Major version is same but minor version is greater: Still works.
 Run inference.

     - __Backward compatiblity__: Any newer version of the run-time should be able to handle older model versions.